juliogomez/docker_cheatsheet/README.md

 ### 2.1 Manually

-Run Ubuntu container and create an app inside:
+Run an Ubuntu container and create an application `myapp.sh` inside that echoes "It works!" (don't forget to make the file executable):

     docker run -it --name testapp ubuntu /bin/bash echo -e "#! /bin/bash\necho It works!" > myapp.sh
         chmod +x myapp.sh
         exit

-Check the differences between your container and the base image:
+Check the differences between your running container and the base image it used:

     docker diff testapp